bosch-buderus-wp/emsesp-mcp-server/README.md

 - _How much electricity is my heat pump currently using?_
 - _What is the current COP (Coefficient of Performance) for hot water preparation?_

-The LLM will select the necessary [Tools](https://modelcontextprotocol.io/docs/concepts/tools) provided by MCP server to answer the question.
+The LLM will select the necessary [Tools](https://modelcontextprotocol.io/docs/concepts/tools) provided by the MCP server to answer the question.

-Or simply use the built-in [Prompts](https://modelcontextprotocol.io/docs/concepts/prompts) provided by the MCP server:
+Or you can simply use the built-in [Prompts](https://modelcontextprotocol.io/docs/concepts/prompts) provided by the MCP server:

 - `/show-dhw-settings` to get all settings for domestic hot water preparation in table format
 - `/show-heat-curve` to show the configured heat curve as a graph
+- ... more to come soon - stay tuned! 👀

 ## ✍️ Integration in LLM Client